Published newborn, Children & family photographer

 As he got older and he became more involved in his own sports, my role of being a coach quickly shifted.
 I quickly began shuffling kids around to different practices, managing schedules between the three of them, work, and just life.
 I’d be lying if I said I enjoyed every moment of it, but I wouldn’t change it for the world either.
 It was this season of my children’s lives where I really felt like I had this mom thing down.
 Looking back now I just giggle, knowing I was, and still am, a hot mess express.

 The hand holding, goodnight tuck-ins, and kisses goodbye slowly started to disappear.
 I held on to each and every one of them for as long as I could.
 But here we are… We have made it to the teenage years, and I’d be lying again if I said it wasn’t hard!
 These have been some of the most challenging yet rewarding years of parenthood.

 This cute little boy of mine is starting to turn into a young man.
 He’s off to high school next year, has a mustache, and his voice is changing.
 That little boy who used to look up to me is now taller than me.
 All the emotions start flooding in when I sit down and let everything sink in.
 It’s our job to raise them to not need us, yet as we get closer to that point, it seems like it gets harder and harder to let go.

 I know he’s destined for great things.
 I know he can do anything he puts his heart and mind to.
 These next four years are going to fly by, so don’t mind me if I just sit here and soak it all in every chance I get!

 Megan is a Yuba City Photographer, serving Northern California for all your photography needs.
 She specializes in family, graduates, engagements, weddings, maternity, and newborn photography.
 Contact Megan today!

-© 2014-2022 • megan escheman photography • all rights reserved • brand + website design by launch your daydream
+© 2013-2023 • megan escheman photography INC. • all rights reserved • brand + website design by launch your daydream